Receiving Insights Hub Notifications¶

 This section also explains the requirements that should be considered for receiving the Insights Hub notifications.

 Insights Hub uses the publish-subscribe messaging pattern where senders of messages, called publishers, do not send notifications to specific receivers, called subscribers, directly.
-Instead, they categorize the published notifications into classes, called topics, without knowledge of subscribers.
+Instead, they categorize the published notifications into classes, called topics, without the knowledge of subscribers.
 Similarly, subscribers express interest in one or more topics and only receive notifications that are of interest, without knowledge of publishers.

 Publishers post messages to an intermediary Message Broker, and the subscribers register subscriptions with that broker, by letting the broker perform the notification delivery.